alecrabbit/php-console-spinner/doc/api/settings.md

 // # NEW FEATURE: $outputSettings?
 ClearScreenOption(ClearScreenOption::AUTO);

-// Linker settings
+// Linker settings (Changes have no effect after configuration creation)
 $linkerSettings =
     new LinkerSettings(
         linkerOption: LinkerOption::AUTO,
     );

-// Driver settings
+// Driver settings (Changes have no effect after configuration creation)
 $driverSettings =
     new DriverSettings(
         messages: new Messages(